My Lyme Story

 I would have had the bite site that I had removed tested.
 Also easier to test a tissue sample than blood.

 I would not have wasted a lot of money by going to Mayo Clinic.
 The infectious disease doctor I saw dismissed me after a 5 minute talk.
 She told me I was not sick and that I have psychological problems.
 She did not even look at my history.
 She knew what she was going to do before I even showed up for the appointment.
 Check on-line if you don’t believe me.
-Thousands of very sick people like me are dismissed from Mayo because they strictly follow the recommendations of the CDC and IDSA, Lyme is an acute infection not lasting more than a month and is 100% cured with doxycycline.
+Thousands of very sick people like me are dismissed because Mayo strictly follows the recommendations of the CDC and IDSA, which state that Lyme is an acute infection not lasting more than a month and is 100% cured with doxycycline.